2016 Western Seminar

 All VRMA members and industry leaders are invited to submit proposals to present concurrent sessions at the upcoming VRMA Regional Seminars.

 As the Conference Programming Committee strives for Educational Excellence, they seek presenters who have a passion for their topics to further the industry.
 A wide variety of sessions are needed, from those presenting cutting edge thought leadership to those providing tactical application of the fundamentals.

 Use this opportunity to showcase the expertise, innovative solutions, and forward thinking that enables you to exceed industry standards.

 Frequently Asked Questions:

 All vacation rental industry professionals are encouraged to submit presentation proposals.
-The Conference Planning Committee is especially interested in receiving proposals from those who work for/own vacation rental management companies.
+The Conference Programming Committee is especially interested in receiving proposals from those who work for/own vacation rental management companies.
 You work every day to find innovative ways to increase revenue, improve homeowner satisfaction and keep guests coming back.
 You are an expert in vacation rental management; share your expertise!